Adelphicos quadrivirgatum

-Adelphicos quadrivirgatum, the Middle American burrowing snake, is a species of dipsadine colubrid snake, endemic to Mexico and Central America.
+Adelphicos quadrivirgatum, also known commonly as the Middle American burrowing snake and la zacatera de Jan in New World Spanish, is a species of snake in the subfamily Dipsadinae of the family Colubridae.
+The species is native to Mexico and Central America.

 Geographic range

-A. quadrivirgatum is found in Belize, Guatemala, Honduras, Nicaragua, and Mexico; in Mexico, its range extends southward from the states of Nuevo León and Tamaulipas to San Luis Potosí, Veracruz, Querétaro, Hidalgo, Puebla, Oaxaca, and Chiapas.
+Adelphicos quadrivirgatum is found in Belize, Guatemala, Honduras, Nicaragua, and Mexico; in Mexico, its range extends southward from the Mexican states of Nuevo León and Tamaulipas to San Luis Potosí, Veracruz, Querétaro, Hidalgo, Puebla, Oaxaca, and Chiapas.

 Habitat

-A. quadrivirgatum inhabits tropical and subtropical wet and moist forest at elevations from sea level to 1740 m.
-It is often found beneath logs.
+Adelphicos quadrivirgatum inhabits tropical and subtropical wet and moist forest at elevations from sea level to 1740 m.

+Behavior

+Adelphicos quadrivirgatus is terrestrial, and it is often found beneath logs.

 Description

-A. quadrivirgatum is a small snake.
+Adelphicos quadrivirgatum is a small snake.
 Adult females may attain a total length of 36.5 cm, which includes a tail 5.5 cm long.
 Dorsally, it is pale reddish brown, with four or five blackish narrow stripes.
 Ventrally, it is whitish with a brown stripe along the middle of the tail.

 Diet

-A. quadrivirgatum preys mainly on earthworms.
+Adelphicos quadrivirgatum preys mainly on earthworms.